dji2001/chinese_financial_news_projet/readme.md

     outputs:
-    IDF.csv and TFIDF.csv outputed and saved in src directory, didn't upload TFIDF.csv, that is too HUGE, about 300mb feature is every unique words in the entire data, I didn't calculate as PCA_decomposition will be ran
+    IDF.csv and TFIDF.csv outputed and saved in src directory, didn't upload TFIDF.csv, that is too HUGE, about 300mb
     NOTE: change encoding to utf8 bom beforing checking it out, if you are intersted.

 3B.
 KmeansPP.py: